 - Stop contracting when you feel it’s not helping you go deeper anymore.

 - So when you’re in the middle splits, flex your butt cheeks together for 5 seconds and then relax.

-- When you’re in the front splits, flex the quads of your front leg for 5 seconds and then relax.
+- When you’re in the front splits, flex the quads of your front leg for 5 seconds and the glutes of the back leg and then relax.

 - However, on some days, you will be too tired to do anything, so passively just remain in it.